LeeAdcock/edgeable/README.md

 The `GraphDatabase()` constructor is used to create a new graph database instance.

 ##### Database Persistance
-- `load(filename)` - Load the database from the file system.
+- `load(filename="graph.db")` - Load the database from the file system.
 Optionally takes a custom filename.
-- `save(filename)` - Save the database to the file system.
+- `save(filename="graph.db")` - Save the database to the file system.
 Optionally takes a custom filename.

 ##### Database Nodes and Edges